 Finally, I am not opposed to church growth.
 On the contrary!
 I wish that every year all evangelical churches in America would double, triple, or quadruple in size by conversion growth (not transfer growth, which is not real growth).
 However, I believe there are numerous positive ways to handle flourishing church growth while maintaining healthy marks and works as well as a pulpit/altar-centered worship.
 Models 1, 2, and 3 all allow for this.
 However, as soon as the altar is removed from its organic association with the pulpit in a single worship service, the ideal unity of one body is diminished.
 Models 4, 5, 6, and 7 tend to increasingly depart from the pulpit/altar-centered worship and increasingly neglect the essential marks and works of an authentic local church.

-Unfortunately, far too many churches today unwittingly or intentionally strive to descend the scale away from the ideal toward a consumer-driven and marketing-motivated church model.
+Unfortunately, far too many churches today unwittingly or intentionally strive to descend the scale away from the ideal toward a less ideal church model.
 Each of us involved in church leadership must not only check our motives, methods, and models against the biblical, theological, and historical ideal, but we must constantly check our church’s trajectory.
 Often the investment and overhead involved in moving local church ministry down the sliding scale beyond Model 4 becomes so great that reversing the trajectory and returning toward the ideal becomes practically unmanageable, pragmatically unthinkable, and, as it strikes at institutional and personal pride, emotionally unbearable.
 We need to move from the real toward the ideal and from the ideal toward the real, checking our church’s trajectory before it’s too late.